 We measure certain assets, including our goodwill and intangible assets at a fair value on a nonrecurring basis.
-These assets are recognized at fair value when they are deemed to be other-than-temporarily impaired.
-During the three months ended March 31, 2009, we did not recognize any other-than-temporary impairments on those assets required to be measured at fair value on a nonrecurring basis.
+These assets are recognized at fair value when they are deemed to be impaired.
+During the nine months ended September 30, 2009, we did not recognize any impairments on those assets required to be measured at fair value on a nonrecurring basis.

-ITEM 4.
+Item 4.
 Controls and Procedures